Canary Wharf Group Investment Holdings plc – Tax strategy

 - Maintaining systems and controls to ensure that tax returns are accurately prepared and submitted in accordance with statutory time limits;

-- Ensuring that other finance functions are aware of and take into account relevant tax issues;
+- Ensuring that other finance functions are aware of and consider relevant tax issues;

-- Reviewing financial statements of Group companies to ensure that tax disclosure is in accordance with relevant statute and guidance and that all matters of tax significance are identified and treated appropriately;
+- Reviewing financial statements of Group companies to ensure that tax disclosures are in accordance with relevant statute and guidance and that all matters of tax significance are identified and treated appropriately;

 - Obtaining advice from external consultants where necessary.